This course is only available for students in the BA International Studies.

 Limited places are also open for exchange students.
 Please note: this course takes place in The Hague.

 This course focuses on the study and practice of global politics in the post-Cold War era.
 Students will receive a critical introduction to a range of theoretical approaches and contemporary issues and policies that help us to understand the diversity and complexity of our world across space and time.
 With this in mind, the course emphasizes the connections between the development of international relations today and global history.
 In particular, we consider how the Cold War (broadly speaking, 1947-1991) impacted upon the conduct and nature of global politics, as well as transforming the study of international relations itself.
+The relevance of the Cold War for current global politics can hardly be overestimated.
+Students are therefore strongly encouraged to have read John Lewis Gaddis’ book ‘the Cold War’ in advance of the first class.

 We live in a complex world in which political, economic, security, and cultural issues and practices are interconnected.
 It is therefore important to stress contemporary changes in global politics, such as globalization and regional integration, and consider international relations from a variety of different levels of analysis.
 While the state remains an important actor in international affairs, power is also concentrated in global and regional institutions, and non-state actors, such as NGOs and Multinational Corporations, increasingly influence global politics.
 In addition, this course encourages students to adopt a critical and comparative approach to international studies, as it is central to consider how people across the world perceive and shape global politics today.